King Kong (soundtrack): Development

 The film was initially set to be composed by Howard Shore, who worked with Jackson on The Lord of the Rings film series.
 Shore completed recording several cues in the film, but left the project in October 2005 due to creative differences.
 James Newton Howard was hired to be the film's composer after Shore's departure, and, after only two weeks, started recording the score at Sony Scoring Stage and Todd-AO in Los Angeles.
 As the film was scheduled for a December 2005 release, Howard was assigned to complete the score within five weeks, which he called the hardest challenge.
-To achieve this, he utilized six orchestrators and three conductors in order to record 15-20 minutes per day.
+To achieve this, he utilized eight orchestrators and three conductors in order to record 15-20 minutes per day.
 The recording sessions involved a 40-member voice choir and 108-piece orchestra, with separate sessions for percussion, ethnic instruments, and solo voices.

 The sessions originated in New Zealand, when Shore was the composer, and was later relocated to California, which was a "scheduling nightmare," as most sessions were booked for November.
 Howard managed to record the score on weekends, and choral elements were recorded during night-time.
 The choral material consists of "strange, unsettling vocals," as well as "weird native sounds invented by Howard."
 Some of the major themes were composed in three days, and during the sessions he asked for assistance from music editor Jim Weidman, who worked on the score as an additional music producer.

 Howard sent some of the score cues to Jackson through video-conferencing and telephone call.
 Utilizing live chat, Jackson heard some of the score cues, including Howard's "4M1," about which he commented, "It’s a great, twisted, weird sort of sound."
 The scoring was completed by late November, two weeks before the scheduled release.

 To fulfill Jackson's wish to pay homage to Max Steiner, the original composer of King Kong (1933), some of Steiner's original score was used late in the film when Kong is on public display in New York City.